instant-high/Thin-plate-spline-motion-model-ONNX-Reenactment/README.md

 # Thin-plate-spline-motion-model-ONNX-Reenactment
 Another extended version for Video-2-Video and Video-2-Image portrait animation.

 Maybe outdated models...
 Work in progress, some things to be added for better results.

 Only Vid2Vid for now.

+Use driving video frontal face with not too much head movement for best results

 Some results: